Cover image for Industrial Design Insights: Building Powerful Manufacturing Brands

 How they did it:

-- Applied design system across every customer touchpoint systematically
+• Applied their design system across every customer touchpoint deliberately

 While Schneider focused on consistency, Ørsted used design to signal transformation.